Eugene-Levinson/EE20084-Cascade-Circuit-Solver/docs/Design-Document.md

 <br>

 ## Design Overview

-### Command line interface
+The program is designed to be modular, with each part of the program being implemented as a separate class (where it makes sense).
+This will allow for easy testing and debugging.
+The program will be implemented in a test-driven manner, with unit tests being written before the implementation of the program.
+The unit tests should define the expected behaviour of a given function or class, including all edge cases and the implementation should then be written to satisfy the tests.
+Unit tests should be written using the `pytest` library.

+The program utilises a "fail fast" approach, where the program will exit as soon as an error is encountered.
+This is to prevent the program from continuing to run in an invalid state, which could lead to further errors and make debugging more difficult.
+In the cases of errors, an empty output file should be created to comply with the project definition.

+The overall program flow will be as follows:

-The program is required to be run from command line, with 2 arguments - input file and output file.
-Therefore the very first step of the program should be to capture and parse the command line arguments.
-This can be done using the `argparse` library.
+1. The program is launched from the command line with 2 arguments - input file and output file.

+2. The command line arguments are parsed.
 This should be implemented as a separate function, so that it can be easily tested.
-A unit test should be written to test the parsing of the command line arguments.

-### Instantiation of the circuit solver class
-The next step is to create an instance of the circuit solver class (see in the outline of functions and classes).
+The cli parser should check if the input file exists and if the output file is writable.
+If not, the program should exit with an error message.

+3. The CircuitSimulation class is the instantilised.
+This is the main interface of the program.

+4. The input file is parsed using a `parse` method of the `CircuitSimulation` class.
+During parcing several atributes of the `CircuitSimulation` class are set.
+The **CIRCUIT**, **OUTPUT** and **TERMS** blocks are indentified.
+Each block is parsed seperately and the data is stored in the `CircuitSimulation` class.
+The **CIRCUIT** block is parsed into a graph data structure, which is used to represent the circuit, where each node is an instance of a `Component` class.
+The **OUTPUT** block is parsed into a list of dictionaries.
+The **TERMS** is parsed and `Source` and `Load` classes are instantiated.

+5. The circuit is solved using the `solve` method of the `CircuitSimulation` class.
+The circuit is solved with matrix multiplication and linear algebra using the "Chain Matrix Analysis" method.
+Numpy is used to perform all maths operations to increase performance.

+6. The solving step maybe be repeated several times for different frequnecy and paramattric sweeps.
+The results are stored in the `CircuitSimulation` class.

+7. The results are formatted and written to the output file with the `write_output` method of the `CircuitSimulation` class.

+8. The program exits.

+## Design Implementation

+###

-### Unit testing
+## Unit testing
 #### List of unit tests
 1. CLI arguments parsing test

+## Style and organisation

 ## TODO:
  Link the "circuit solver" class to "Instantiation of the circuit solver class"